Booker calls House GOP candidate Cawthorn racist over his website accusing senator of working to ‘ruin white males’

 Booker also linked Cawthorn’s “rank racism” to the “kind of vicious, degrading, demeaning streams within the Republican Party that they should ― not we should ― the Republican Party should reject. … It’s tearing their party apart and delegitimizing them in the face of our country, and for him to be the nominee is really unfortunate.”

-On Friday, Davis tweeted out a New York Times article about the smear, and said the district “deserves better than a habitual lying racist.”
+On Friday, Davis tweeted out a New York Times article about the smear and said the district “deserves better than a habitual lying racist.”

 Cawthorn also defended himself against accusations of racism earlier this year.

 In August, before he spoke at the Republican National Convention, Democrats questioned a social media post from a visit to the Eagle’s Nest, Adolf Hitler’s chalet in southern Germany.
-Cawthorn wrote that the location had been “on my bucket list for years.
+Cawthorn wrote the location had been “on my bucket list for years.
 And it did not disappoint.”

 But he dismissed the criticism, telling the Associated Press that he thinks “racism is disgusting.”
 Cawthorn, who is paralyzed and uses a wheelchair after a 2014 car accident, also said “these cowards … would have killed me,” referring to Nazis.